Computer-Aided Engineering (CAE) Software | Autodesk Fusion

 How to buy

-Computer-aided engineering (CAE) (US Site) is the use of computer software to aid in the design, analysis and manufacturing of products.
-It encompasses functionalities like simulation, optimisation and validation, combined with disciplines like finite element analysis (FEA), computational fluid dynamics (CFD) and multiphysics for enhanced engineering analysis.
+Computer-aided engineering (CAE) is the use of computer software to aid in the design, analysis, and manufacturing of products.
+It encompasses functionalities like simulation, optimization, and validation, combined with disciplines like finite element analysis (FEA), computational fluid dynamics (CFD), and multiphysics for enhanced engineering analysis.

 Computer-Aided Engineering (CAE) software is a type of program that uses advanced computational methods to assist in engineering tasks.
-It includes several disciplines including stress analysis on components and assemblies, kinematics, mechanics of materials and optimisation of designs.
-CAE software enhances the engineering process by providing tools for modelling, simulation, validation and optimisation of products and manufacturing tools.
-It allows engineers to evaluate and improve product designs, ensuring their functionality, durability and efficiency.
+It includes several disciplines including stress analysis on components and assemblies, kinematics, mechanics of materials, and optimization of designs.
+CAE software enhances the engineering process by providing tools for modeling, simulation, validation, and optimization of products and manufacturing tools.
+It allows engineers to evaluate and improve product designs, ensuring their functionality, durability, and efficiency.

 Access advanced simulation study types to validate real-world design performance through side-by-side design comparisons.